MolochVentures/moloch/README.md

 ~ Allen Ginsberg, Howl

-Moloch v2 is an upgraded version of MolochDAO that allows the DAO to acquire and spend multiple different tokens, instead of just one.
-It also introduces the Guild Kick proposal type which allows members to forcibly remove another member (their assets are refunded in full).
+Moloch v2 is an upgraded version of MolochDAO that allows the DAO to acquire and spend *multiple different tokens, instead of just one.
+It introduces the Guild Kick proposal type which allows members to forcibly remove another member (their assets are refunded in full).
+It also also allows for issuing non-voting shares in the form of Loot.
 Finally, v2 fixes the "unsafe approval" issue raised in the original [Nomic Labs audit](https://medium.com/nomic-labs-blog/moloch-dao-audit-report-f31505e85c70).

 For a primer on Moloch v1, please visit the [original documentation](https://github.com/MolochVentures/moloch/tree/minimal-revenue/v1_contracts).